History of Milton Keynes: Urban design

 and Martin Richardson.
 The Corporation itself attracted talented young architects led by the respected designer, Derek Walker.
 Its strongly modernist designs featured regularly in the magazines Architectural Design and the Architects' Journal.
 Though strongly committed to sleek 'Miesian minimalism' inspired by the German/ American architect Ludwig Mies van der Rohe, they also developed a strand of contextualism in advance of the wider adoption of commercial Post-Modernism as an architectural style in the 1980s.
-In the Miesian tradition is the CMK Shopping Building designed by Stuart Mosscrop and Christopher Woodward.
-The contextual tradition that ran alongside it is exemplified by the Corporation's infill scheme at Cofferidge Close, Stony Stratford, designed by Wayland Tunley, which inserts into a historic stretch of High Street a modern retail facility, offices and car park.
+In the Miesian tradition is the Grade II listed CMK Shopping Building designed by Stuart Mosscrop and Christopher Woodward.

 "City in the forest"

 The original Development Corporation design concept aimed for a 'forest city' and its foresters planted millions of trees from its own nursery in Newlands in the following years.
 As of 2006, the urban area had 20 million trees.
 Following the winding up of the Development Corporation, the lavish landscapes of the Grid Roads and of the major parks were transferred to the Milton Keynes Parks Trust, an independent non-for-profit charity which is separate from the municipal authority and which was thus intended to resist pressures to build on the parks over time.
 The Parks Trust is endowed with a portfolio of commercial properties, the income from which pays for the upkeep of the green spaces, a citywide maintenance model which has attracted international attention.